Inland

 280 x 70 x

-a pair of socks, a textile rag, a garbage bag, a megaphone and a plastic bag
+Made out of plywood, a pair of socks, a textile rag, a garbage bag, a

-from the hardware store chain Clas Ohlson, the Agitator stands as a dummy for political,
+Ohlson, the Agitator stands as a dummy for political,

 social and artistic agitation.
 The figure might resemble a mix between the